alex-laycalvert/slack.nvim/README.md

 ***IMPORTANT NOTICE***

-This plugin will most likely get abandoned in it's current form because of various complications related to dealing with the Slack API in Lua.
-To maintain an up to date list of messages in a channel using Lua, I either have to constantly poll the API every few seconds to get the latest history or I can do it the efficient way and make a separate application that subscribes to the Slack API system.
+Because of various complications with using Lua to implement web sockets that is fast and easy to use, I have decided to make this a standalone terminal TUI that I will then port to Neovim.

-I'll most likely end up making a standalone terminal application in something like Node.js and then porting it to Neovim.
+You can check out the progress [here](https://github.com/alex-laycalvert/slacker)

 ***WORK IN PROGRESS ***